ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/indexing_econtent_data/indexing_econtent_data.md

 ```

 eContent Solr configuration uses two cores to keep search services available while indexing.
-This means that the indexer indexes eContent data in a back core
+This means that the indexer indexes eContent data in a back core,
 and then the indexer can be executed again with a swap parameter to swap the cores.

 |Indexer options|Results|